Safaris & Spices,

 Upon arrival in Bandarawela and our hotel, Orient Hotel, you can choose to visit a local tea factory to learn a bit more about this wonderful plant and the art & science of cultivation and processing tea in Sri Lanka.

-On the 16th we’ll have an opportunity to hike around the tea plantations in the early morning light and experience their beauty up close.
+On March 16th we’ll have an opportunity to hike around the tea plantations in the early morning light and experience their beauty up close.
 It’ll feel good to stretch your legs after the long train day yesterday!
 The afternoon will be yours for resting or exploring.

 We’ll say goodbye to the highlands and make our way to the southern coast at Yala, staying overnight at Jetwing Yala hotel.
 You can take advantage of the spa, the pool, or the beautiful beach.
 This beach is better suited for walking and exploring than swimming (but the next beach on our itinerary is great for that—and if you’re in the mood to swim, you can use the swim-up bar at Yala Jetwing’s 75-meter swimming pool!)
 The natural area around the hotel and beach boasts elephants and other wildlife not infrequently—what will you see from the comfort of your ‘home away from home’?